New regulation to shake up housing authority management

 County spokesman Erik Pappa said the county would probably take packages for its at-large function at the housing authority board.
 Commissioners would make their selection throughout their July 18 meeting.

-Giunchigliani said she’d also like to appoint LaGrande or Sanje Sedera, whose fee seat changed into also removed, lower back to the board within the county’s at-huge seat.
+Giunchigliani said she’d also like to appoint LaGrande or Sanje Sedera, whose free seat was removed, lower back to the board within the county’s at-huge seat.

 North Las Vegas Mayor John Lee said he favored appointing Scott Black, the city council’s latest Ward 3 consultant, to the board.

-“He has a completely keen experience of creating suitable selections and going for walks an organization along with his business experience,” Lee said of Black.
-“It’s going to be the latest committee, so we have to make certain it’s up to speed.”
+“He has a keen experience of creating suitable selections and going for walks an organization along with his business experience,” Lee said of Black.
+“It’s going to be the latest committee, so we must ensure it’s up to speed.”

 Las Vegas Mayor Carolyn Goodman said through a spokesman that her metropolis’s appointee could be decided at a future city council assembly.
-She did now not comment on who might be decided on.
+She did not comment on who might agree.

 Henderson spokesman David Cherry stated his town’s council would make its appointments at its July 18 meeting.